denzilly/forjeff/README.md

 - Added the initial song selector and slayer randomizer.
 It's not completely working yet but getting close
 - Added the name generator

+###v0.2
+- Added email Generator
+- Small scroll changes to make sure elements can be found
+- Seems to be working up until captcha

 ##Concept